moj-analytical-services/rmarkdown_training/README.md

 When you knit, this will save those two values under those names.

 19. Now type the sentence you want to include your numbers in.
 To add some r code, write it within backward apostrophes \`.
-Your sentence could be *The minimum number of passangers was \`r mincrimes\` and the maximum was \`r maxcrimes\`.*
+Your sentence could be *The minimum number of crimes was \`r mincrimes\` and the maximum was \`r maxcrimes\`.*
 20. Click Knit - you’ll see your new sentence containing the numbers.

 We’re more interested in finding out what the latest value is.
 We’ll use a package called dplyr to get a function called last(), which gets the last value in a table.